PoOnesNerfect/oofs/README.md

 This library is WIP.

-It compiles with basic attribute `#[oofs]`, and it will build try operators into `Oof`, but error display needs a lot more work.

-Also, attribute args need to be implemented as well as well as features.
+Attribute args need to be implemented as well as well as features.

-Below is a description of the finished product, and not the current state of the library.

 You can still check it out, play with it, and expand the macro to see how things work.